Concerned parents often ask me: “Why is my child not paying attention to books in the minority language?”

 While reading a Chinese book about brushing teeth, the cartoon bugs can be visually distracting from discussions about the teeth.

 To enhance understanding, we read the book with a tooth model.

 5. Are you excited about reading minority language books to your children?

-I also feel more comfortable reading English books because it’s our native language.
+I also prefer to read English books, because it’s my native language.

 Therefore, non-fluent parents like myself may need to practice reading stories in the minority language so that we are ready to engage our children.

 If read-alouds are not your forte, watch how other teachers and parents bring stories to life on storytelling channels on YouTube.

 Give yourself grace and time to practice implementing dynamic narration strategies with your children!